talessantos49/talessantos49/README.md

  - 🤖 Mecatronic engineer at Kerotanz Holders.

- - 🌱 Estudante de python e ferramentas para programação.
+ - 🌱 Cadet at 42 École SP.

   ##
   <div>